timeprism/introduction/README.md

   ☉ 3 # 2 ▷ 1

-The first of any unit is zero, the last is X (or ten).
-A unit can be omitted if it is zero.
+The first unit in a sequence is zero, which can be omitted.

 So the last bit of the second play of the first sharp of vida is written: